 - If you want a smoother jam, make sure that you mash the berries really well.
 If you prefer a thicker and chunkier jam, leave a few chunks of berries.

-- If you choose to freeze this jam, I recommend freezing it in an ice cube tray and then storing the individual cubes in a ziploc bag.
+- If you choose to freeze this jam, I recommend freezing it in an ice cube tray or these Souper Cubes and then storing the individual cubes in a ziploc bag.
 That way, you can simply grab and defrost the individual servings of jam as you require them.

 - The recipe makes about 1 cup of chia jam or about 8 two tablespoon servings.
 The nutritional analysis is based on about two tablespoons of jam.